 Paynter's influence permeated music organizations and communities throughout the world.
 Frederick Hemke, associate dean of Northwestern's School of Music, stated: "There isn't a band in this country that hasn't been influenced by his leadership and his arrangements.
 Everybody in the band world has studied under him, either directly or indirectly."
 Paynter's 400 compositions and arrangements have been programmed worldwide.
-Of special importance are his arrangements of the works of British composer Malcolm Arnold.
+Of special importance are his arrangements of the works of British composer Malcolm

 Just as Paynter's love of and dedication to Northwestern were an integral part of his life, so too were the many organizations with which he was affiliated.
 He served as president of the Midwest International Band and Orchestra Clinic, the National Band Association (1961-66), the American Bandmasters Association (1976) and the World Association for Symphonic Bands and Ensembles (1985-87).
 Additionally, he was a member of the Music Educators National Conference and Phi Mu Alpha Sinfonia.
 As guest conductor, lecturer and adjudicator, Paynter visited forty-seven states, Canada, Mexico, Israel, Japan and South Africa.
+He was elected to membership in ABA in 1956 and served on the board of directors for six years.

 Awards to John Paynter came from many organizations: Phi Kappa Lambda, Phi Eta Sigma, Tri-M Modern Music Masters, Phi Beta Mu, Kappa Kappa Psi, Illinois Music Educators Association, the John Philip Sousa Foundation, the National Band Association, the School Musician, the Instrumentalist, and the National Association of Music Clubs.
 Northwestern University honored him in August 1987 as a recipient of the Alumni Association Excellence in Teaching Award, and in June 1992 he was awarded an Honorary Doctor of Human Letters degree from DePaul University in Chicago.